-- (a) You must give us (and any representative acting on our behalf) reasonable access to information needed by us to undertake our review and monitoring functions. - (b) By accepting the Funding, you authorise us and our appointed representatives to have access to your premises and any premises where your records are kept for the purpose of enabling monitoring and review activities to be undertaken at those premises.
+- (a) You must give us (and any representative acting on our behalf) reasonable access to information needed by us to undertake our review, and monitoring and compliance functions to determine whether you are complying with the Act and the Conditions imposed on your Funding. - (b) By accepting the Funding, you authorise us and our appointed representatives to have access to your premises and any premises where your records are kept for the purpose of enabling review, monitoring, and compliance activities to be undertaken at those premises.

-3. Conditions that apply to all Funding if you are a wānanga, PTE, transitional Industry Training Organisation (ITO) or Te Pūkenga
+3. Conditions that apply to all Funding if you are a wananga, PTE, Transitional Industry Training Organisation (TITO) or Te Pükenga